 There were 13 confirmed apartment complexes, including the subject, in and surrounding the market area.
 There were 33 vacant units at the time of the survey out of 719 surveyed, for an overall vacancy rate of 4.7 percent.
 There were nine market-rate properties confirmed with a total of 459 units, 24 of which are vacant.
 Therefore, the market vacancy rate is 5.2 percent.
 There were four restricted properties, including the subject, with a total of 260 units, 10 of which are vacant.
 Therefore, the total restricted vacancy rate is 3.8 percent.
-There is one family property confirmed in the market area other than the subject.
-This comparables is the only directly competitive property in the market area.
-The overall vacancy rate for competitive properties is 3.0 percent, with 135 units, four of which are vacant.
+There is one senior property confirmed in the market area other than the subject.
+This comparable is the only directly competitive property in the market area.
+The overall vacancy rate for competitive properties is 0.0 percent.
 The amenities of these properties are relatively similar to the subject's amenities.
 Therefore, it is believed the subject will be competitive within the market area.